enitinb/genai-learning/gen-ai-playgrounds/amazon_bedrock/ai-dlc/workshop/ai_dlc_workshop.md

 **Copy this exact prompt:**

 ```
 Your Role: You are an experienced Cloud Architect.
-Before you start the task as mentioned below, please do the planning and write your steps in an aidlc-docs/plans/deployment_plan.md file with checkboxes against each step in the plan.
+Before you start the task as mentioned below, please do the planning and write your steps in a deployment_plan.md file with checkboxes against each step in the plan.
 If any step needs my clarification, please add it to the step to interact with me and get my confirmation.
 Do not make critical decisions on your own.
 Once you produce the plan, ask for my review and approval.
 After my approval, you can go ahead to execute the same plan one step at a time.
 Once you finish each step, mark the checkboxes as done in the plan.

-Task: Refer component design model: aidlc-docs/design-artifacts/task_component_model.md, units in the aidlc-docs/design-artifacts/ folder, and backend code in the backend/taskManager/ folder.
+Task: Refer component design model: aidlc-docs/design-artifacts/task_component_model.md, units in the aidlc-docs/design-artifacts/ folder, and backend code in the taskManager/ folder.
 Complete the following:
 - Generate a end-to-end plan for deployment of the backend on AWS cloud using CloudFormation.
 - Document all the pre-requisites for the deployment, if any.

 Once I approve the plan:
 - Follow the best practice of clean, simple, explainable coding.
-- All output code goes in the deployment/ folder.
+- All output code goes in the DEPLOYMENT/ folder.
 - Validate that the generated code works as intended, by creating a validation plan, generate a validation report.
 - Review the validation report and fix all identified issues, update the validation report.
 ```

 **Expected Files Created:**
-- `aidlc-docs/plans/deployment_plan.md`
+- `deployment_plan.md`
-- `deployment/cloudformation-template.yaml`
+- `DEPLOYMENT/cloudformation-template.yaml`
-- `deployment/deployment-guide.md`
+- `DEPLOYMENT/deployment-guide.md`

 ### Activity 7: Build APIs (15 minutes)
 **Personas:** Developers (Lead) + AI